Analytics Alerts Prices SuperChart

 Implied Volatility (IV)

-Implied volatility built into the option price.
-High IV = the market expects a big move.
-Low IV = before a big move.
-IV Crush – a sharp drop in IV after an important event (e.g., after the FOMC meeting).
+Implied volatility built into the option price High IV = the market is expecting a big move.
+Low IV = before a major movement.
+IV Crush - a sharp fall IV after an important event (for example, after passing FOMC).

 Max Pain Level